AERobert/HearChat/readme.md

 **Modification and Termination:** The developers reserve the right, at their sole discretion, to modify, suspend, or terminate the extension at any time, for any reason, without prior notice.
 The developers may also impose limits on certain features and services or restrict access to parts or all of the extension without notice or liability.

-**Dependence on External Changes:** The functionality of this extension depends on the current HTML structure of ChatGPT.
-Changes to ChatGPT's structure by its developers can affect the functionality of this extension, potentially rendering it partially or completely inoperative.
+**Dependence on External Changes:** The functionality of this extension depends on the current HTML structure and APIs of the supported chatbot platforms.
+Changes to these structures or APIs by their respective developers can affect the functionality of this extension, potentially rendering it partially or completely inoperative.

+By using this extension, you acknowledge that you have read, understood, and agree to be bound by this disclaimer.

 ### License